Bahar Junction MRT station

 Bahar Junction MRT station is a future elevated Mass Rapid Transit (MRT) station in Jurong West, Singapore.
-Serving the Jurong Region line (JRL), the station will be located at the junction of Jurong West Avenue 4 and Jurong West Street 75.
+Serving the Jurong Region Line (JRL), the station will be located at the junction of Jurong West Avenue 4 and Jurong West Street 75.

 Bahar Junction station was first announced along with the 24 JRL stations in May 2018.
 The station is slated to open in 2027 along with JRL Stage 1.
 Bahar Junction station will have two platforms to serve three branches converging at this station.

 History

 On 9 May 2018, the Land Transport Authority (LTA) announced Bahar Junction station as part of the proposed 24 km Jurong Region line (JRL).
-The station will be constructed as part of Stage 1, consisting of 10 stations from Choa Chu Kang to this station and two branches to Gek Poh and Boon Lay.
+The station will be constructed as part of Stage 1, consisting of 10 stations from Choa Chu Kang to this station and two branches to Tawas and Boon Lay.
 This stage was expected to be completed in 2026.

 The contract for the design and construction of Bahar Junction station and the adjacent Jurong West station was awarded to China Railway 11 Bureau Group (Singapore Branch) in December 2019.
 The S$210.1 million (US$ million) contract also included the construction of 1.15 km of associated viaducts.
 Construction was scheduled to start in 2020, with a scheduled completion date of 2026.
 However, the restrictions on construction due to the COVID-19 pandemic has led to delays, with the completion date pushed to 2027.